AI-Native Development

 4ge Team

 The math gets ugly fast.
-Ten tools multiplied by five agent frameworks equals fifty separate integrations to build and maintain.
-That is not scalability.
-That is a maintenance nightmare dressed up in JSON schemas.
+Ten tools multiplied by five agent frameworks equals 50 separate integrations to build and maintain.
+That isn't scalability.
+That's a maintenance nightmare dressed up in JSON schemas.

 Then something odd happened.
 In late 2024, Anthropic open-sourced a protocol that promised to flip this equation entirely.
 They called it the Model Context Protocol, or MCP for short.
 The analogy they used stuck immediately.
 USB-C for AI applications.